-The guitar faculty at the department of Music and Entertainment Industry Studies are all versatile, working professional musicians dedicated to preparing the complete performer for today's musical marketplace.
+The guitar faculty within the Music & Entertainment Industry Studies Department are all versatile, working professional musicians dedicated to preparing the complete performer for today's musical marketplace.

 is a fingerstyle jazz guitarist who combines many diverse musical influences with unconventional techniques to create a broad palette of textures within his compositions and arrangements for solo guitar.
 His first recording, "River Coffee" won the Best Independent Release of the Year Award (2002) from Acoustic Guitar